Naturally Grown Produce

 Fresh Ingredients Onsite

 Red Barn residents will reap the benefits of farm fresh ingredients just steps from their front door.
-We're growing and selling a wide variety of produce year-round as well as seasonal eggs, honey and fruit.
+We're growing and selling a wide variety of produce year-round as well as seasonal eggs, and fruit.